A Freight Broker Start-Up Guide

 >>> Topic 5 – Finding Loads and Working with Shippers

-Elements of your shipper set-up package, customer acquisition strategies, how to find good paying loads, going where no one else is going, what shippers will expect from you and what you can expect from them, one very important question you’ll never forget to ask before working with shippers, the pros and cons of giving quotes, taking the order, using credit services, providing incentives to get paid faster, should you use a shipper contract? plus more…
+Items needed for your shipper set-up package, customer acquisition strategies, how to find good paying loads, going where no one else is going, what shippers will expect from you and what you can expect from them, one very important question you’ll never forget to ask before working with shippers, the pros and cons of giving quotes, taking the order, using credit services, providing incentives to get paid faster, should you use a shipper contract? plus more…

 >>> Topic 6 – PreQualifying and Working with Carriers

-Elements of your carrier set-up package, what to expect when truckers/dispatchers call in response to loads that you have advertised, completing the process that will allow you to work with carriers, the Broker-Carrier Agreement, the Load Confirmations you will send to carriers that spell out the respective duties and responsibilities, using third-parties, dealing with difficult individuals, potential problems such as late deliveries, missing pieces, damaged cargo on delivery, miscommunications, plus more…
+Items needed for your carrier set-up package, what to expect when truckers/dispatchers call in response to loads that you have advertised, completing the process that will allow you to work with carriers, the Broker-Carrier Agreement, the Load Confirmations you will send to carriers that spell out the respective duties and responsibilities, using third-parties, dealing with difficult individuals, potential problems such as late deliveries, missing pieces, damaged cargo on delivery, miscommunications, plus more…

 >>> Topic 7 – Managing Your Business for Success